 This story started, in many ways, with an 11-year-old girl in Haiti experiencing something that changed her world.
 When Emily and her mom visited the country on a short-term trip, Emily met children just like her, except they were living without the love and security of a family.
 And she knew she had to do something.

 After much prayer and consideration, Emily’s parents, Mary Beth and Steven Curtis Chapman, felt led to grow their family through adoption—not once, but three times.
 In the course of several years, the Chapman family grew to include Shaohannah Hope, Stevey Joy, and Maria.

-Combining both the platform and resources with which they had been entrusted, Mary Beth and Steven Curtis Chapman began raising awareness about the global orphan crisis and helping families with the heart to adopt children but without the means to do so.
+After the adoption of Shaohannah Hope in 2000, the Chapmans desperately wanted to do something about the many waiting children still in need of loving families.
+Combining both the platform and resources they had been entrusted with, Mary Beth and Steven began raising awareness about the needs of children who had been orphaned.
+They sought to help families who had the heart to adopt but were without the means to do so.

-Since its inception, Show Hope has helped provide homes through Adoption Aid grants for more than 6,000 children from more than 60 countries, including the U.S. In addition, more than 2,500 waiting children with acute medical and special needs have received care through Show Hope’s Care Centers in China.
+Since its inception, Show Hope’s Adoption Aid grants have impacted more than 6,000 children from more than 60 countries, including the U.S. In addition, more than 2,500 waiting children with acute medical and special needs have received care through Show Hope’s Care Centers in China.

 Through this work, countless individuals, students, families, and churches have been mobilized to care for orphans, and Show Hope’s efforts have helped thousands of children and families around the world.